ankesh06g/SalesforceIndex/Notes/Apex/Trigger.md

 Allows us to perform action before and after changes to salesforce record.

-Insert
+- Insert
-Update
+- Update
-Delete
+- Delete
-Merge
+- Merge
-Upsert
+- Upsert
-Undelete
+- Undelete

+What is a benefit of using an after insert trigger over using a before insert trigger?
+- An after insert trigger allows a developer to insert other objects that reference the new record.

 ## Best practice